YiLingPredator/Project1_GraphLocalConnectivity/README.md

 ===============================
 This repository including two branches: partition and partitionWithEta.

+Ps: the Read_RelayNode_file() function is wrong.
+I have to updates it by checking LC_RelayNode.txt.

 The partition is based on Globecom 2014.
 It can do partition and relay node deployment.
 How it works?
 1. Read the NodePosition.txt
 2. Do the partition.